Expeditions Online Guide: Birds of the Arctic

 There are a select few hardy Arctic birds who live in the northernmost part of the Earth all year round, as well as approximately 200 species of Arctic birds that migrate here during the summer months.

 No matter what time of the summer (no one attempts expedition cruises in the Arctic winter) you travel to the Arctic on an Expedition Cruise, it is paradise for bird lovers, ornithologists, and wildlife photographers.
-The summer months are, however, the best time to see birds, so you won't miss anything!
-During this short season, there is an incredible burst of life in the Arctic.
-Temperatures rise, the sun shines all day and night, food is abundant, and the region is teeming with millions of regionally endemic and migrating birds.
+However, the summer months are the best time to see birds, so you won't miss anything!
+During this short season, there is an incredible burst of life in the Arctic: temperatures rise, the sun shines all day and night, food is abundant, and the region is teeming with millions of regionally endemic and migrating birds.

 Resident Arctic Birds